kcobos/CC-SIGA/README.md

 On the other hand, users of this type of parking have an mobile application to view and navigate to free parkings.
 Moreover, users can rate parking lots have been used and report if a parking lot is used without accreditation or if there is any kind of problem in any parking lot.
 Also, there is an application to manage parking lots, users and authorizations used by public administration and police who is informed if a parking lot is been used without authorization.

 ## Infrastructure overview
-The infrastructure on server side it is composed by several services to be ready to scale the system and include more functionalities if it's needed in a future.
+The infrastructure on the server side it is composed by several services to be ready to scale the system and include more functionalities if it's needed in a future.
 Besides, separating functionalities we get improve the security of the system.

 The first approximation of the infrastructure consists of multiple services as we describe below:
  * API Gateway: as a cloud system, an API Gateway is needed to be able to change the cloud without changing applications which connect to this cloud.